 Getting allocations right helps an organization develop a much better understanding of performance within the organization as a whole, as well as business units, departments, programs, and teams.
 It helps organizations understand the true costs of delivering services and products to constituents, and this, in turn, helps the organization bill or report to funders appropriately.
 These insights also help further shape services and products, as well as fundraising and development strategies, to make those services and products sustainable.

 As mentioned previously, allocations can be extremely frustrating and time-consuming to calculate and apply if they are not based on consistent rules that are systematized and automated.
 Getting the right process and tools in place can result in a huge reduction in time burden on the organization’s accounting team, and further result in more timely and accurate financial information being provided to Development, Program, and Executive staff.
 Across the board, this could save a large organization hundreds of hours per year that would be better invested in activities that have a closer connection to generating mission impact.

 Do you need an assessment of your nonprofit accounting technology with an eye to your allocations process?
 Do you need a software selection partner who knows the landscape, and/or change management guidance for your nonprofit accounting team as they implement a new process?

 Build’s team knows nonprofit operations and technology (including CRM and ERP systems), we know the nonprofit software vendor landscape, and we are experts in change management.
+Learn more about our approach to helping clients Nonprofit ERP and Accounting Software Solutions.
 We combine deep nonprofit experience with a set of information strategy best practices, to provide you with all the qualities you need in a strategic nonprofit technology advisor.
 Let’s talk!